antoinecarme/pyaf/README.md

 Bug reports, improvement requests, documentation, hints and test scripts are welcome.
 Please use the GitHub platform for these tasks.

+Please don't ask too much about new features.
+PyAF is only about forecasting (the last F).
+To keep PyAF design simple and flexible, we avoid [Feature Creep](https://en.wikipedia.org/wiki/Feature_creep).

 For your commercial forecasting projects, please consider using the services of a forecasting expert near you (be it an R or a Python expert).

 Documentation